 Grooming is something your canine can’t do without as it’s an important part of his hygiene.
 However, watching your dog shake or whine as the groomer does the job is heartbreaking even for a pet parent.

 Calming your dog down before a grooming session is essential in guaranteeing a positive experience.
+Even the right food portion, wearables, accessories, each and together can affect your pet’s wellbeing.
+You really ought to start from there when preparing them for the grooming stage of their lives.
+In doing so, don’t forget to buy royal canin online and other important dog food and health supplements.
 Even if your dog looks great, has a clean coat and a nice cut after the session, it doesn’t matter if he’s exhausted and feels traumatized.

 Don’t let your dog’s fear of grooming manifests itself.
 You should take preventive measures to address your pup’s anxiety before it turns into aggression.
 A Dubai pet food delivery service lists down some tips on how you can calm your dog before a trip to the groomer.

 1. Take the stress out from the ride

 A pooch who arrives at the groomer already anxious will be an extra challenge.
 Your dog may be feeling stressed about the ride itself or the place you’re heading to.

 Through counter-conditioning, you can ease your canine pal’s fear and, instead, boost his enjoyment of riding the car.
 Counter-conditioning is a technique used during animal training to treat or change unwanted behavior.
 The goal of this technique is to alter the animal’s response to a given stimulus and turn it into a positive or pleasurable one.

 You can do this by giving him his favorite treat at the end of the car ride as a reward.
 Don’t expect change right away, though.
 But soon enough, your dog will begin to associate car rides with tasty treats at the end of each trip.